Estimating beta-mixing coefficients via histograms: Estimator and consistency results

 We construct an estimator of $\beta^d(a)$ based on these two histograms.\footnote{While it is clearly possible to replace histograms with other choices of density estimators (most notably kernel density estimators), histograms in this case are more convenient theoretically and computationally.
-See \S\ref{sec:discussion} for more details.} Define
+See \S \ref{sec:discussion} for more details.} Define

-We show that, by allowing $d=d_n$ to grow with $n$, this estimator will converge on $\beta(a)$.
-This can be seen most clearly by bounding the $\ell^1$-risk of the estimator with its estimation and approximation errors:
+We will show that, by having $d=d_n$ grow (slowly) with $n$, this estimator will converge to $\beta(a)$.
+This can be seen most clearly by bounding the risk of the estimator with its estimation and approximation errors:

-The first term is the error of estimating $\beta^d(a)$ with a random sample of data.
-The second term is the non-stochastic error induced by approximating the infinite dimensional coefficient, $\beta(a)$, with its $d$-dimensional counterpart, $\beta^d(a)$.
+The first term is the error of estimating $\beta^d(a)$ from a random sample.
+The second term is the non-stochastic error induced by approximating the infinite dimensional coefficient, $\beta(a)$, by its $d$-dimensional counterpart, $\beta^d(a)$.